The Role of Biologic Agents in Spinal Fusion Surgery

 What is spinal fusion?

 Spinal fusion is the most widely performed procedure in spine surgery.
-In spinal fusion surgeries, metal is commonly used to provide stabilization.
+In spinal fusion surgeries, metal rods and screws are commonly used to provide stabilization.
 However, metal does not have any cellular stimulating properties to produce bone, so the use of a biologic material or agent is often incorporated during the surgical procedure.
 The addition of a biologic material is to attract and stimulate cells to produce bone and promote fusion.
 Biologics may be used in conjunction with the patient’s own bone (autograft) or with donated bone (allograft).

 Why would a surgeon choose a biologic agent?